GIST-NJU/KEFE/README.md

 KEFE is an approach that exploits the information of app description and user reviews (written in Chinese) to identify **key features** that have a significant relationship with app rating scores.

 The application of KEFE involves three main steps: 1) applying a textual pattern-based approach and a deep machine learning classifier to extract features from app description; 2) applying another classifier to match features with their relevant user reviews; and 3) applying regression analysis to identify key features.

-More details can be found in the following paper:
+More details of KEFE can be found in the following paper:

 > Huayao Wu, Wenjun Deng, Xintao Niu, and Changhai Nie.
 Identifying Key Features from App User Reviews.
-International Conference on Software Engineering (ICSE), 2021
+International Conference on Software Engineering (ICSE), pp. 922-932, 2021